dottjt/plastic/other/unused/05-date-unused.md

 sounded like the kind of thing you'd expect from a pickled Southern Whore

-tease with a line of coke at ease
+tease with a line of coke at ease accommodate

+ reeking of a black tar which even the world's current supply of fracking would fail to produce.

+ And yet, as I abhored her, I was reminded of the fact that she was